 What’s happening now?

-Our team at the Blythe House object store in west London are working hard to study, record, digitise, pack and transport over 300,000 objects to their new home at the National Collections Centre in Wiltshire.
+Work is well underway to study, record, digitise, pack and transport over 300,000 objects at our Blythe House object store in west London to their new home at the National Collections Centre in Wiltshire.

-In February 2019 we began construction of a new building at the National Collections Centre to house the Science Museum Group Collection and provide stable conditions for its long-term preservation and care.
+We began construction of a new building in at the National Collections Centre February 2019 to house the Science Museum Group Collection and provide stable conditions for its long-term preservation and care, and the first of these objects began arriving at the new facility in June 2021.